 - Little or no tears when crying

 Seeing your child come down with a bad stomach can be difficult.
-Yet, it’s important to remember to stay calm, feed your toddler the right foods, and keep an eye out for worsening symptoms.
-Almost all babies and toddlers suffer from upset tummies at times, that typically resolve with just a bit of help.
+Yet, it’s important to remember to stay calm, feed your toddler the right foods, and watch for worsening symptoms.
+Almost all babies and toddlers suffer from upset tummies at times, which typically resolve with just a bit of help.

 1. Treating Vomiting; American Academy of Pediatrics; https://www.healthychildren.org/English/health-issues/conditions/abdominal/Pages/treating-vomiting.aspx

 2. Lorenzo.
 C. D; Patient education: Nausea and vomiting in infants and children (Beyond the Basics); UpToDate; https://www.uptodate.com/contents/nausea-and-vomiting-in-infants-and-children-beyond-the-basics

 3. Heyman.
 M. B, Abrams.
 S. A; Fruit Juice in Infants, Children, and Adolescents: Current Recommendations; American Academy of Pediatrics; AAP Publications; https://publications.aap.org/pediatrics/article/139/6/e20170967/38754/Fruit-Juice-in-Infants-Children-and-Adolescents; June 2017